VAIJ-TEJAS/Articles/Advanced_Tkinter/draft1.md

 	![modal_dialog][15]

 - **Modeless dialogs** are windows that allow the user to interact with both the dialog and the main application window simultaneously.
-They do not block interaction with other windows in the application, allowing the user to switch between them freely and include property editors, tool palettes, etc.
+They do not block interaction with other windows in the application, allowing the user to switch between them freely.

 		import tkinter as tk